jhrcook/jhrcook-website/content/posts/2020-12-24_streamlit-app-heroku/index.md

 title: "Creating a Streamlit web app, building with Docker + GitHub Actions, and hosting on Heroku"
 subtitle: "A step-by-step tutorial on creating a web application with Streamlit, building a Docker image with GitHub Actions, and hosting on Heroku."
 summary: "A step-by-step tutorial on creating a web application with Streamlit, building a Docker image with GitHub Actions, and hosting on Heroku."
-tags: [programming, Python, Docker, Heroku, website, application]
+tags: [Python, Docker, app, tutorial]
 categories: [dev]
 date: 2020-12-24T16:56:35-08:00
 lastmod: 2020-12-24T16:56:35-08:00